ssmall41/FF5-Coalition/README.md

 The goal of Coalition is to produce a set of parties that are “different” from each other so that players can complete multiple Four Job
 Fiesta runs while experiencing different challenges from each.

 Gauntlet runs are a common way to produce unique parties, and these can also be generated here.
-Gauntlet runs use each job once in a collection of 6 parties.
-Obviously, the numbers don't perfectly work, so the 6th party will have a few duplicates.
+Gauntlet runs use each job once in a collection of 5 (Meteor) or 6 (Regular) parties.
+The Mime and Freelancer jobs are excluded.
+Obviously, if the numbers don't perfectly work, so the 6th party will have a few duplicates.

 ## How to Use Coalition
 A proof of concept is [available online](https://sites.google.com/view/ff5-coalition/home), and feedback is appreciated.
 The Coalition website will allow